alphagov/smart-answers/README.md

 # Smart Answers

 A tool for content designers to present complex information as a flow of questions, leading to an outcome.
+While the app is mostly self-contained, some Smart Answers use [Imminence](https://github.com/alphagov/imminence) for Post Code lookup, and [Whitehall](https://github.com/alphagov/whitehall) to get data on countries and worldwide organisations.

 ## Screenshots